bondy-io/bondy_docs/docs/concepts/why_bondy.md

 <ZoomImg src="/assets/without_with.png"/>

 Bondy is our contribution to solve the problem and it was born out of our own necessity.
-We have used Bondy in production for serveral years achieving a reduction in accidental complexity leading to a reduction in time-to-market.
+We have used Bondy in production for several years achieving a reduction in accidental complexity leading to a reduction in time-to-market.

 **Bondy brings back the joy to distributed application development.**